pcomo24/What_the_Flick/README.md

 it was hard to change the defaults.
 Instead of going back to a more familiar framework like Bootstrap, we ended up solving the problem with our own custom classes and ids.

-**API calls:** Out team had a varied experience with API calls.
+**API calls:** Our team had varied experience with API calls.
 Some were comfortable using older modules and call backs, but we ended up using Axios with promises.
 For a time we had code dependent on multiple calls firing at once.
 We solved this using Axios's .all and .spread prototypes.
 Later this got depreciated when the various API calls got moved to different routes and one other was removed with a buggy deleted feature.

+**Git:** This was our first group project and learning how to keep everyones versions in sync was definitely a learning experience, but it definitely paid off as we are all now comfortable with git.

 ### Major Contributors
 [Paul Como](https://github.com/pcomo24)